vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

         name: "VegaRocks",
         team_url: "https://discord.com/channels/vegarocks"
         avatar_url: "https://vega-rocks/logo-360x360.jpg"
+        closed: True,
     }
 ```

+If a referral set is currently designated as a team, a referrer should be able to "close" their team to any new members by setting the `closed` field to `True`.
+Note, closing a team is the same as closing a referral set and as such all `ApplyReferralCode` transactions applying the referral code associated with the closed referrals set should be rejected.

 If a referral set is currently designated as a team, a party is able to effectively "disband" a team by updating their referral set and setting their `is_team` value to `False`.
 Note a team should only be "disbanded" and removed from leaderboards at the end of the current epoch after rewards have been distributed.